DerBrasilianer/derbrasilianer/README.md

 "We'll never survive."

 "Nonsense.
-You're only saying that because no one ever has."
+You're only saying that because no one ever has." - The Princess Bride (1987)